tuhdo/documentations/Docs/english/elinkvm_guide.md

 computer, the installed software agent is activated to cooperate with a eLinkKVM device using a specialized proprieteray protocol.
-The software agent then utilizes the available computing resources on the controlled computer to greately accelerate video input and output processing.
+The software agent then utilizes the available computing resources on the remote host to greately accelerate video input and output processing.
 As a result, eLinkKVM can deliver higher performance at higher resolutions for an extremely economical price.